 Many drug convictions are pinned on illegal search-and-seizures, warrantless wiretaps, insufficient probable cause and a host of other violations of your Constitutional rights.
-As a former state prosecutor, no one knows this better than award-winning Milwaukee criminal defense attorney Tom Grieve.
+As a former state prosecutor, no one knows this better than award-winning Milwaukee criminal defense attorney, Tom Grieve.

 Whether you’re being charged with a felony first-time offense drug charge in Milwaukee or you’re being charged with a marijuana misdemeanor in Waukesha, Tom Grieve is the drug defense attorney Wisconsin trusts to produce the powerful, strategic defenses to win their case.

+Our lawyers can fight charges from all areas of criminal law, including DUI charges and firearm possession.
+We fight OWI penalties paired with THC possession changes.
 No other drug possession lawyers in Milwaukee have a better track record for getting drug charges reduced or dropped entirely.